2025 Annual Conference header with SAP sponsor

 Graphic Recorder

-Lin Wilson will be providing “graphic recording” on large boards again this year at the UWEBC Annual Conference.
+Sherrill provided “graphic recordings” on large boards at the UWEBC Annual Conference.
 These drawings capture the memorable and takeaway points of conference speakers.
-They are a mix of words and pictures that will be great artifacts to refer to some of the insights and concepts you heard during the event.
-Attendees will have the opportunity to take pictures of and with his art throughout the day and during Bucky’s Gallery Walk at the conclusion of the conference.
+They are a mix of words and pictures that are great artifacts to refer to some of the insights and concepts heard during the event.
+Attendees had the opportunity to take pictures of and with her art throughout the day and during Happy Hour at the conclusion of the conference.